Andrew Nembhard: Indiana Pacers (2022–present)

 Nembhard was selected with the 31st overall pick by the Indiana Pacers.
 Nembhard joined the Pacers' 2022 NBA Summer League roster.
 In his Summer League debut, Nembhard scored five points, five rebounds, and five assists in a 96–84 win over the Charlotte Hornets.
-On July 22, 2022, Nembhard signed a four-year, $8.6M rookie contract with the Pacers, the largest rookie contract ever given to a second-rounder.
+On July 22, 2022, Nembhard signed a four–year, $8.6M rookie contract with the Pacers, the largest rookie contract ever given to a second-rounder.
 On November 28, Nembhard scored a buzzer-beating, game-winning three-pointer in a 116–115 win over the Los Angeles Lakers.
 On December 5, with Tyrese Haliburton injured, Nembhard scored a career-high 31 points, 13 assists, 8 rebounds, and 5 three-pointers in a win over the Golden State Warriors.

 On January 31, 2023, Nembhard was named a 2023 NBA Rising Star alongside standout rookie teammate Bennedict Mathurin.
+Nembhard recorded back–to–back 20–point games with 24 points on March 16 against the Milwaukee Bucks, and 22 points on 9–14 shooting on March 18 against the Philadelphia 76ers.
+On March 22, in a win against the Toronto Raptors, Nembhard recorded another double–double with 25 points and 10 assists on 11–17 shooting.
+On March 28, as a starter against the Milwaukee Bucks, Nembhard recorded a double–double with 15 points and a career–high 15 assists.

+On May 10, 2024, in a second-round game of the playoffs against the New York Knicks, Nembhard hit a game winning three–pointer with 16 seconds on the clock to help the Pacers extend their series lead to 2–1.
+The three was the longest of his career up to that point.

 National team career

 Nembhard represented Canada in FIBA competition at the U-16, U-17 and U-18 levels.
 In 2019, he made the senior national team for the 2019 FIBA World Cup.
+He was named to Canada's roster for the 2024 Summer Olympics in Paris.